-Any committee may introduce a bill germane to any subject within the proper consideration of the committee in the same manner as any Member.
-No committee bill may be introduced unless it contains the signatures of a majority of all of the members, including the chairperson, of the committee.
-If all of the members of a committee sign the bill, at the option of the committee chairperson the committee members' names need not appear as authors in the heading of the printed bill.
+- (e) No committee, except the Committee on Budget, may introduce or author a house resolution, concurrent resolution, or joint resolution. - (f) A committee bill may not be introduced unless it contains the signatures of a majority of all of the members, including the chairperson, of the committee.
+If all of the members of a committee sign the bill, at the option of the committee chairperson the committee members' names need not appear as authors in the heading of the printed bill. - (g) Subdivision (d) or (e) of this rule may be suspended with respect to a particular bill or resolution by approval of the Committee on Rules.